Hulle107/Hulle107/README.md

   # Hello there, Welcome to my Github page 👋!

-  I'm currently a student in the process of taking a degree in **Computer Technician** 💻!
+  Taken a degree in **Data Technician Specialising in Programming** 💻!

 </div>